arthurgregorio/library/README.md

 ## How to: run on IDE

-Just import the maven project, and deploy to you already configured Wildfly server.
+Just import the maven project and deploy to you already configured Wildfly server.
 Remember to first configure the infrastructure.

 ## How to: run by hands